wangzhou/uadk/Thoughts_on_Nov05.md

 };
 ```

 Suggest to rename the "_dev_info" to "uacce_dev_info".
+Since we know it's uacce device, it's unnecessary to use "_dev" as name.
 And suggest to move "uacce_dev_info" from "wd.c" to "wd.h".
 Most fields in "uacce_dev_info" could be parsed from sysfs node.
 There's no reason to hide these kinds of information.

-### Updating "struct wd_queue"
+### Evolving "struct wd_queue" to "struct wd_chan"

+#### Rename to "struct wd_channel"

+QM (queue management) is a hardware communication mechanism that is used in Hisilicon platform.
+But it's not common enough that every vendor adopts this communication mechanism.
+So suggest to use a much generic name, "wd_chan". *(chan means channel)*

-#### Avoid copy fields from "struct _dev_info"
+#### Avoid copy fields from "struct uacce_dev_info"

 Some fields in "struct wd_queue" are just copied from "struct _dev_info".
 Since warpdrive just copy them without changing them, the copy operation is unnecessary at all.
-So we could simplify the "struct wd_queue" in below.
+Simplify the "struct wd_chan" in below.

 ```
-struct wd_queue {
+struct wd_chan {
   struct uacce_dev_info *dev_info;
   int fd;
   char dev_path[PATH_STR_SIZE];